OwaisAD/CA2_Frontend/readme.md

 ```

 ## Deployment
 Great.
-If you want to deploy run the deploy.sh file and enter your website url as will be instructed.
+If you want to deploy, run the deploy.sh file and enter your website url as instructed.
 You might have to do some configuring if you are using nginx
 ```
 sh deploy.sh
 ```